rm-hull/luma.oled/doc/python-usage.rst

       --bcm-reset BCM_RESET
                             BCM pin for RESET (SPI devices only) --transform TRANSFORM
-                            Scaling transform to apply, one of: none, scale, scale2x, smoothscale (emulator only)
+                            Scaling transform to apply, one of: none, identity, scale2x, smoothscale (emulator only)
       --scale SCALE         Scaling factor to apply (emulator only) --duration DURATION   Animation frame duration (gifanim emulator only)